 The high-tech, media and telecom industries have seen the power of the disruptive technology revolution.
 Key players that were seen as last decades top innovators like HP, Dell, Intel, Cisco, Oracle, Microsoft, etc. are now pushed to reinvent themselves.
 The telecom industry is fast consolidating and is held hostage by a limited number of high-tech companies.

 Bayshore provides security and operational policy for Industrial Controls systems in Discrete Manufacturing and Process Manufacturing.

-The Bayshore platform protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.
+The Bayshore IT/OT Gateway protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.

 Bayshore helps Smart Cities consume resources more efficiently and helps protect Homeland Security’s 16 Critical Infrastructure sectors.

 The Industrial IoT refers to connected machines — specifically, industrial machines that are now connected to the Internet.
 Traditionally used for Operational Technology (OT), this industrial equipment is being increasingly managed by IT networks, introducing a new layer of complexity.
-Bayshore Networks was founded to protect Industrial IoT networks, applications, machines and workers from the threats of the Internet.
+Bayshore Networks was founded to safely and securely protect Industrial IoT networks, applications, machines and workers from the threats of the Internet.

-The Bayshore IT/OT Gateway is an operational and security policy platform for Industrial Automation and Control Systems (IACS).
+The Bayshore IT/OT Gateway software provides operational and security policy for Industrial Automation and Control Systems (IACS).
 IACS encompasses several types of control systems used in industrial production, including supervisory control and data acquisition (SCADA) systems, distributed control systems (DCS) and other smaller control system configurations such as programmable logic controllers (PLCs) often found in the industrial sectors and critical infrastructures.
 IACSs are typically used in manufacturing, the power grid, water, and oil & gas.